About Our Program

 Floating Otters Swim School does NOT use any floatation devices, nor do they encourage the use of them.
 The main reason is they are dangerous.
 They give parents, but especially children a false sense of security.
 When a child has an accidental fall in they often don't have one on and won't know how to handle the water.
 Another reason is it teaches the child the wrong position in the water.
 We want children to learn to float on their backs restfully and a vertical position in the water (which is what a floatation device encourages) will not allow for this.

-Virginia Hannon is a wife, mother of 6 wonderful children, Victoria (23) US Army National Guard, Colton (21) USMC, Grace (18), Trystan (15), David (11), and Beth (8), as well as a grandmother to a little ball of energy, Raylan (2).
+Virginia Hannon is a wife, mother of 6 wonderful children, Victoria (26) US Army National Guard, Colton (24) USMC, Grace (22), Trystan (19), David (14), and Beth (12), as well as a grandmother to 4 absolutely perfect grandchildren.
 Virginia has a Bachelor of Science in Interdisciplinary Studies, with a focus in elementary education and psychology.
 She holds certifications from PediaSwim, ACE CPT, RRCA, Crossfit as well as American Red Cross in infant/child/adult CPR.
 Virginia spent many years coaching and developing adults and children alike to strive for and reach goals they did not think were possible.

 Virginia feels a strong passion to teach children the skills necessary to survive in the water when gates, locks, alarms and adult supervision aren't enough.
 Drowning continues to be one of the leading causes of death in children under the age of 5 years old.
 This is preventable.
 She provides a safe environment in her pool for your child to learn these skills.